How to Get an EIN Without an SSN (Non-Resident Guide)

 Quick take

-I have held EINs for my US entities since 2007 and have filed Form SS-4 both directly and through formation services.
-The process is straightforward once you understand why the online option is blocked and which alternative method fits your timeline.
+I have held EINs for my US entities since 2007.
+I have filed Form SS-4 by fax, by phone, and through formation services.
+The whole thing is simpler than it looks once you understand why the IRS blocks the online option for non-residents.

 Why non-residents cannot use the online EIN application

-The IRS explicitly states in the Instructions for Form SS-4: "If you do not have a legal residence, principal place of business, or principal office or agency in any state or US territory, you cannot use the online application."
-This is documented in the current revision of Form SS-4 instructions on IRS.gov.
+The IRS says this directly in the Instructions for Form SS-4: "If you do not have a legal residence, principal place of business, or principal office or agency in any state or US territory, you cannot use the online application."

-The workaround is Form SS-4 submitted by fax, phone, or mail.
-All three methods accept a foreign passport number in place of an SSN or ITIN.
-On line 7b of Form SS-4, enter "FOREIGN" or "N/A" where it asks for the responsible party's SSN or ITIN.
+So you go analog.
+Fax, phone, or mail.
+All three accept a foreign passport number instead of an SSN or ITIN.
+On line 7b of Form SS-4, write "FOREIGN" or "N/A."

 Method 1: Form SS-4 by fax

-Faxing Form SS-4 is the default method for non-residents who want a paper trail without waiting on hold.
+Faxing is the default for non-residents who want a paper trail without sitting on hold.

 -

 Download Form SS-4 from the IRS website.
-Use the December 2025 revision (the most current version).
+Use the December 2025 revision.

 -

-- Line 1: Legal name of the LLC (exactly as it appears on the articles of organization)
+- Line 1: Legal name of the LLC, exactly matching the articles of organization

-- Line 4a-b: Mailing address (your foreign address is acceptable)
+- Line 4a-b: Mailing address.
+Your foreign address works.

-- Line 7a: Name of the responsible party (the LLC member/owner)
+- Line 7a: Responsible party (the LLC member/owner)

 - Line 9a: State where the LLC is organized

-- Line 16: Check the box indicating a foreign country if the responsible party's address is outside the US
+- Line 16: Check the foreign country box if the responsible party's address is outside the US

 -